Doctor Mindbender: Profile

-As an added bonus, Doctor Mindbender has placed some computer-integrated brain and body override chips on the Bio-Vipers and the Monstro-Vipers so that they won't turn on Cobra.
+As an added bonus, Doctor Mindbender has placed some computer-integrated brain and body override chips on the Bio-Vipers and the Monstro-Vipers so that they won't turn on Cobra while also having them controlled by the Cyber-Vipers and trained by the Mega-Vipers.

 Toys

 Doctor Mindbender was first released as an action figure in 1986.
 The Dr. Mindbender toy was bare chested with purple pants and leather metal-studded suspenders.

 A new version of Doctor Mindbender (appearing more cybernetically enhanced, in yellow and purple attire) was released in 1993 as part of the Battle Corps line.

 In November 2014, it was announced by the G.I.
 Joe Collector's Club that their 2015 exclusive 3.75" membership figure would be an Arctic Doctor Mindbender figure, based directly on his appearance in G.I.
 Joe: The Movie.

 Comic series

 Marvel Comics

 In the Marvel Comics G.I.
 Joe series, he first appears in issue #44, as "Dr. Brain-Wave".
 Mindbender became Cobra's primary science officer, after his predecessor Doctor Venom was killed in action.
 He creates the Battle Android Troopers (B.A.T.s), and also makes several modifications to Venom's prized creation, the Brainwave Scanner.

 Dr. Mindbender also creates the composite-clone Serpentor in an attempt to engineer the ultimate soldier.
 He and other Cobra agents raid the tombs of noted military leaders, such as Genghis Khan and Alexander the Great for DNA.
 Dr. Mindbender also takes the opportunity to add in the DNA of the ninja Storm Shadow.
 Mindbender loyally serves Serpentor.
 Mindbender analyzes Cobra satellite photos and pieces together the location of the Joe's new Utah base.
 A civil war, between Serpentor and Fred VII, a Crimson Guardsman posing as Cobra Commander, breaks out on Cobra Island.
 When Serpentor is killed by Zartan, Mindbender switches sides, becoming an advisor to Fred VII.
 Even then he was not loyal, listening to a plan that would seemingly allow Cobra Commander to be cloned.

 Eventually the original, non-clone Cobra Commander returns, and threw all perceived traitors, including Mindbender, into a landlocked freighter on Cobra Island.
 Mindbender manages to preserve Serpentor's body, which was thought by many to be destroyed.
 The freighter itself is then buried inside a mountain.
 Though an escape plan was devised, Mindbender, along with some of the other traitors, dies of botulism before it could be enacted.

 However, he was later cloned, and returns to loyally serve Cobra Commander for a time.
 The clone recognizes Megatron as a Decepticon (though not necessarily as Megatron himself) when he is first reanimated, in a reference to the G.I.
 Joe and the Transformers comic series by Marvel in the 1980s.
 Mindbender's clone was created by Cobra Commander at around the same time as the launch of the Transformers: Generation 2 comic series, and Megatron and a number of Autobots appear in a few issues of G.I.
 Joe at that same time.